tracim/tracim/backend/README.md

 #### Install uWSGI

-You can install uWSGI either with pip or with the package manager of your distribution.

-    # install uWSGI with pip (unneeded if you already have uWSGI with python3 plugin enabled)
+On Debian:

+    sudo apt install uwsgi uwsgi-plugin-python3

+Or with PIP:

     sudo pip3 install uwsgi

-    # install uWSGI on Debian
-    sudo apt install uwsgi uwsgi-plugin-python3

 #### All in terminal way ####